 WE CAN STOP REMOVAL / DEPORTATION IN A NUMBER OF WAYS.

 There are many immigrants facing deportation who are eligible for waivers, asylum, and other defenses.

 Almost ten per cent of those facing deportation are in jail.
 This number is connected to a Congressionally mandated quota that says a certain number be detained.

 Defending immigrants facing deportation, who are in custody, is a special area of immigration law.

 In 2012, more than 400,000 immigrants were detained and removed, from more than 250 detention centers in the United States.
 Former President Obama liked to say that we only remove “gangbangers.”
 President Trump prefers “bad hombres.”

 However, between 2010 and 2012, the volume of immigrants deported after a serious felony or violent crime decreased from 9.5 to 8.7 percent, according to data provided by Immigration.

 The reality is we see people from more than 100 countries facing deportation.
 These folks include young children and their parents.

-If you are facing deportation, know that you have the right for legal representation, and get help from a professional now.
+If you are facing deportation, get help from a professional now.